IFRA-Cranfield/ros2_SimRealRobotControl/README.md

 - __Gazebo package__: The Gazebo/Simulation package contains all the information related to the Gazebo Simulation of the Robot Cell/Environment.
 CAD and mesh files containing visual data and [.urdf]+[.xacro] files containing Robot (ROS-format) data are combined with ROS 2 control and simulation components, and a simple simulation of the Robot (without any motion control) is obtained in Gazebo.
 - __MoveIt!2 package__: For the Robot to be moved and controlled, a ROS 2 MoveIt!2 package is required.
 This package contains all the information related to the ROS 2 - MoveGroup (moveit2) node that controls the robot and its behaviour.
 - __Bringup package__: The Bringup package acts as the main connection point between ROS 2 and the Real Robot.
 It contains all the information about the robot controllers, and establishes the connection between moveit2 and the Real Robot.
 For the connection between ROS 2 and a Real Robot to be established, a ROS 2 Driver is required, which translates the ROS 2-based commands to the Robot Controller.
 This ROS 2 Driver is usually developed by the Robot vendor or a recognised ROS2-development company.

+### IFRA_LinkAttacher
+At IFRA-Cranfield we have developed a ROS2-Gazebo Plugin which enables the attachment of 2 different entity links in Gazebo.
+The plugin has been designed with the main purpose of simulating object pick and place tasks using Robot Manipulators.
+The link attachment/detachment feature is available through a ROS2 Service Server, which creates a temporary fixed joint between two links for the "ATTACH" request, and removes the previously generated joint for the "DETACH" service.
+Thanks to this functionality, objects can be easily attached to any end-effector and pick/place tasks can be simulated in Gazebo-ROS2.

+For further detail about the link ATTACHER/DETACHER plugin, please click [here](https://github.com/IFRA-Cranfield/IFRA_LinkAttacher).

 <p align="right">(<a href="#top">back to top</a>)</p>